APNewsBreak: 2 Atlantic City casinos open a day early

 ATLANTIC CITY, N.J.
-(AP) — Atlantic City’s newest casinos have thrown open their doors to gamblers — a day earlier than scheduled.
+(AP) — Atlantic City’s newest casinos threw open their doors to gamblers Wednesday — a day earlier than scheduled.

 The previously shuttered Hard Rock and the Ocean Resort Casino were supposed to open Thursday, but both received permission Wednesday afternoon from the New Jersey Division of Gaming Enforcement to begin full operations, and both immediately started letting gamblers inside.